miladyboy/wingman/tasks/Tasks.md

 - [ ] Add somehow localization to the prompts.
 For example in spanish not using the initial question or exclamation sign.
 Maybe run a small local model and from that dinamically add a specific language prompt. *ux*

 # To-Do
+- [ ] Remove "nickname" from the profile table.
 - [ ] Add more user flows to the E2E suite up to 25-30 tests. *tests*
 - [ ] Make the E2E suite run in the three browsers. *test*
 - [ ] Create an audit / architect-mode rule that I can insert manually.  *code-quality*